Top 10 Seed Bearing Plants Your Birds Will Love

 (Rudbeckia, Zones 3 to 9)

-Why we love it: It works well in just about any situation, whether you group it or use it as a background.
+Why we love it: These seed bearing plants work well in just about any situation, whether you group them or use them as a background.

 (Monarda, Zones 3 to 9)